anik2-y/anik2-y/README.md

 - 👀 I’m interested in DA
 - 🌱 I’m currently learning in Practicum

-## I’m actively looking for a job as Data Analyst
+## I’m actively looking for a job as a Data Analyst

 ### Languages and Tools:
 <div>